 Aim to drink 6-8 glasses of water a day as recommended, but don't drink immediately before eating to avoid feeling full before your meal.

-Rather than focusing on aerobic exercise that burns many calories, incorporate some strength training into your routine to help build muscles and keep you toned as you gain weight.
+Rather than focusing on aerobic exercise that burns many calories, incorporate some strength training into your routine to help build muscle and keep you looking toned as you gain weight.
 Squats, lunges, wall press-ups, and calf raises are all great examples of exercises that use your body weight and can be easily performed at home and help build up lean muscle over time.
 YouTube is a great place to look for inspiration.

 Be realistic.
 Aim for a steady weight gain rate to give your body time to adjust to your changing diet.
 It's healthy to expect a weight gain of 1-2 lbs per week when energy intake levels are increased by around 500 calories a day, but an increase of between 300-500 calories per day is a great place to start.
 Some weeks you may gain more, others less – weight gain isn't linear – but the important thing is that it is going in the right direction!

-Check-in with how you are feeling.
+Check in with how you are feeling.
 Although gaining weight may be a positive step forward for you, the process itself can be mentally challenging.
 It can be difficult to get out of the habit of under-eating, especially if you don't really enjoy food or it has become an ingrained behaviour.
 Our weight and body size, like other physical characteristics, is very much a part of our identity, and these conflicting feelings are entirely valid and normal as you embark on your journey to gain weight.
 Allowing yourself to break down barriers can be unnerving but greatly rewarding in the long term!

 Links for further reading: